Dublin Bus: 15 and 41

-At midnight on 01 December 2019, routes 15 and 41 began operating on a 24-hours-a-day, seven-days-a-week basis with no difference in fare, marking the first time Dublin had a regular night bus service.
+At midnight on 1 December 2019, routes 15 and 41 began operating on a 24-hours-a-day, seven-days-a-week basis with no difference in fare, marking the first time Dublin had a regular night bus service.
 These buses depart their terminals at intervals of 30 minutes between the hours of 11.30pm and 05:00am.
-Announcing the change, the NTA CEO Anne Graham explained “The patterns of work and socialising have changed.
+Announcing the change, the NTA CEO Anne Graham explained "The patterns of work and socialising have changed.
 For instance, the success in attracting to the city, major employers who are headquartered many time-zones away, serving markets around the world, means that commercial and economic activity in Dublin continues around the clock".

 In June 2022, chief executive of Dublin Bus Ray Coyne told 'Breakfast Business' on Newstalk radio that of the six 24-hour services the company was currently running, route number 15 was "probably the most successful one".
 He added "We're looking to see if we can increase the frequency on those (six 24-hour services)... the demand is extremely high".
-Commenting on the 24-hour services in Sep 2022, Gary Kelly, Chief Inspector with Dublin Bus explained how they were a "huge success" witnessing a "a big demand".
+Commenting on the 24-hour services in Sep 2022, Gary Kelly, Chief Inspector with Dublin Bus explained how they were a "huge success" witnessing "a big demand".
 He explained "The 41 from Abbey Street to Swords will often be full at 4am in the morning with workers on their way to Dublin Airport and revellers heading home to Swords [..]
 That one was badly needed over the years.
 Two years ago, all those workers would have (had) to drive to the airport and pay for parking, or take a taxi.
-I can’t even imagine".
+I can't even imagine".

 39a

-Route 39a began 24-hour operation on the 13 December 2020.
+Route 39a began 24-hour operation on 13 December 2020.

 C Spine (C1, C2, C5, C6)

 On 28 November 2021 the National Transport Authority implemented Phase 2 of the rollout of its latest Dublin network with the C Spine, that consists of new C1-C4 routes serving the west of the city.
-The C1 and C2 services operate 24-hours a day, while the C3 and C4 buses turn into the C5 and C6, that operate through Chapelizod instead of via the Chapelizod bypass at night.
+The C1 and C2 services operate 24-hours a day, while the C3 and C4 buses turn into the C5 and C6, that operate through Chapelizod village instead of via the Chapelizod bypass at night.
 The night-time routes operate every hour, starting between 11:36pm and 00:35am every night of the week, and ending at 4am when normal services commence.
-Upon the introduction of the C Spine, Minister for Transport Eamon Ryan said that it “provides the communities on its route not just increased frequency, but also a night service offering commuters 24-hour bus connections.”
+Upon the introduction of the C Spine, Minister for Transport Eamon Ryan said that it "provides the communities on its route not just increased frequency, but also a night service offering commuters 24-hour bus connections."